 Other little things about this restaurant turned the meal into even more of a success.
 Our waiter cut out the heart of Jeremy’s fried artichoke for him because clearly Jeremy had no idea what he was doing.
 Another perk was the delicious, fruity Montepulciano house wine.

 Finally, the waiters actually waited on us (unlike so many other places in western Europe).
 I know that the restaurant culture is different in Europe than in the U.S., but still, it was nice to have our water glasses refilled and to have people ask how the meal was.

 Thinking of booking a food tour in Rome?
 Check out Rome Food Tour with Pizza-Making, Trattoria Tastings & Gelato by Take Walks!

 Seafood at Akrogiali in Chania, Crete

-This was one of those picture-perfect meals where we watched the sun go down over Nea Chora beach.
+This was one of those picture-perfect meals in Europe where we watched the sun go down over Nea Chora beach.